GAPO: Robust Advantage Estimation for Real-World Code LLMs: Experiment

 \subsection{Ablation Study}

-In addition to using the median within the adaptive dense region as our adaptive $Q$—denoted \gapo (median, div), which modifies both the numerator and denominator in the original advantage computation of GRPO (\cref{eq:adv_grpo})—we consider two variants: \begin{enumerate} \item \gapo (median, std): replaces only the numerator with the median while keeping the denominator unchanged (\ie, still based on the standard deviation); \item \gapo (mean, div): uses the mean instead of the median within the adaptive dense region to compute $Q$. \end{enumerate}
+We have demonstrated the superiority of \gapo over QAE, which uses a non-adaptive quantile similar to our median; therefore, we do not perform an ablation of the adaptive HDI.
+In addition to using the median within the adaptive dense region as our adaptive $Q$, denoted \gapo (median, div), which modifies both the numerator and denominator in the original advantage computation of GRPO (\cref{eq:adv_grpo}), we consider two variants: \begin{enumerate} \item \gapo (median, std): replaces only the numerator with the median while keeping the denominator unchanged (\ie, still based on the standard deviation); \item \gapo (mean, div): uses the mean instead of the median within the adaptive dense region to compute $Q$. \end{enumerate}

-As shown in \cref{tab:abl}, both variants perform worse than the default \gapo, and in most cases even underperform the original GRPO/DAPO—particularly \gapo (median, std).
+As shown in \cref{tab:abl}, both variants perform worse than the default \gapo, and in most cases even underperform the original GRPO/DAPO, particularly \gapo (median, std).
 In \gapo (median, std), only the numerator of the advantage computation differs from that of GRPO/DAPO, which introduces a shift in the advantage values.
-This shift cannot eliminate the negative impact of outliers; instead, it introduces noise and ultimately degrades performance.
+This shift cannot consistently eliminate the negative impact of outliers in the real-world code editing scenarios, like GMPO \cite{zhao2025geometric}; instead, it introduces noise and ultimately degrades performance.
 Larger models (\eg, 14B) appear more robust to this advantage shift.

-In contrast, replacing the median with the mean in both the numerator and denominator—\ie, \gapo (mean, div)—results in less performance degradation than \gapo (median, std).
-This is because \gapo (mean, div) leverages statistics from the dense (outlier-free) sub-region to represent the entire (potentially outlier-contaminated) action distribution, reducing the influence of outliers.
+In contrast, replacing the median with the mean in both the numerator and denominator, \ie, \gapo (mean, div), results in less performance degradation than \gapo (median, std).
+This is because \gapo (mean, div) leverages statistics from the dense and highest-SNR sub-region to represent the entire (potentially outlier-contaminated) action distribution, reducing the influence of outliers.
 The fact that \gapo (median, div) outperforms \gapo (mean, div) demonstrates that the median better suppresses the impact of outliers than the mean, yielding a more robust advantage calculation.